 We only retrieve old live sections in case of accreditation needs or long-lasting grade appeals.
 You can also export an Excel file of the Grade Center from old courses by going to Full Grade Center, scrolling over the Work Offline tab, and clicking Download.
 Please read our FAQs.

-Online Learning and Blackboard, Inc. are working to archive older live course sections once again.
+The archival of previously live courses is a process that will be maintained.
 We are a managed hosted institution and must ensure that we do not exceed allotted space.
 Blackboard is also not a repository for information, so there are many years of live course sections that we must backup, archive, and remove from their server.
 Online Learning and IT will assist in archiving courses from on a scheduled basis.

 2021 Archiving Schedule